igvina/ArdBitmap/README.md

-#ArdBitmaplib: Compress and draw bitmaps on the Arduboy
+#ArdBitmap: Compress and draw bitmaps on the Arduboy
 By @igvina
 ##Features:
 ###Bitmap library: